-Investment Bank revenues are expected to be essentially flat in 2023 compared to the prior year, as the expected partial recovery in Origination & Advisory in the second half of 2023 is likely to be offset by a normalization in FIC Sales & Trading.
+Investment Bank revenues are expected to be slightly lower in 2023 compared to the prior year.
+The recovery in Origination & Advisory has been slower than expected in the first nine months of the year to date and is likely to only partially offset a normalization in Fixed Income, Currency ("FIC") Sales & Trading.

-FIC Sales & Trading revenues are expected to be lower than 2022.
-Rates will look to build on a strong first quarter and build out targeted business areas where it sees opportunities but expects a normalization in the market in the remainder of the year.
-Global Emerging Markets will continue to develop its onshore footprint and client workflow solutions further, though no repeat of the heightened volatility in the Central & Eastern Europe, Middle East & Africa region and associated revenue seen in 2022 is expected.
-The Foreign Exchange business was negatively impacted by the extreme interest rate volatility in the first quarter of 2023, and this will impact the full year performance.
-Within Credit Trading the flow credit business will look to build on investments into product and coverage teams which have contributed to improved performance in the first quarter.
-This will support the broader Credit Trading franchise performance.
-The Financing business will continue to take a disciplined and selective approach to the deployment of resources and look to benefit going forward from the increase in interest rates seen over the last nine months.
+FIC Sales & Trading revenues are expected to be lower than in 2022.
+The performance in Rates has been robust so farin the first nine months in 2023 and the business will seek to develop targeted areas where it believes there are sees opportunities to do so.
+But, but Rates expects the partial market normalization the business started to witness in the second quarter of 2023 is expected that was witnessed through the last two quarters to continue through the remainder of the year.
+Global Emerging Markets will continue to develop the segment's business' on shore footprint and client workflow solutions further, although volatility levels in the Central & Eastern Europe as well as, Middle East & Africa regions region and the associated revenues seen in 2022 are unlikely to be repeated.
+The Foreign Exchange business was negatively impacted by the extreme interest rate volatility in the first quarter of 2023, while the second and third quarter saw reduced currency volatility resulting in lower activity.
+Both of these factors will impact the full year performance.
+Within Credit Trading the flow credit business is building on investments into product and coverage teams which have contributed to improved performance in the first half nine months of the year.
+This and will support look to maintain the broader Credit Trading franchisemomentum from strong performance in the distressed business.
+The Financing business will continue to take a disciplined and selective approach to the deployment of resources and look to benefit going forward from the increase in interest rates seen over the last twelve months.

-Origination & Advisory revenues are expected to be significantly higher in 2023 compared to 2022 primarily due to an expected recovery in the Debt Origination business.
-The industry saw an increase in High Yield activity in the first quarter of 2023, which is expected to feed into the rest of the year and potentially open up the Leveraged Debt market, notwithstanding the events in March.
-Additionally, the business does not expect a recurrence of the loan markdowns that occurred across the industry in 2022.
-The Investment Grade Debt business will look to maintain its quarter-on-quarter improvement seen in the first quarter and further develop its ESG capabilities for clients.
-Equity Origination will continue to provide a competitive offering across products and expects to see the market start to open up again throughout the year.
-Advisory plans to build on the momentum of investment and market share gains in the prior year, however, the reduced levels of announced volumes seen over the last three quarters materially lowered the industry fee pool in the first quarter of 2023, and this will impact revenues for the remainder of the year.
+The expected recovery in the Origination & Advisory industry has been slower than anticipated, with the overall full year fee pool forecasted to be materially lower year-on-year.
+Despite this, Origination & Advisory revenues are expected to be significantly higher in 2023 compared to 2022, primarily due to an expected recovery in the driven by Debt Origination-business.
+The industry saw an increase in High Yield activity in the first half of 2023, which is expected to feed into the rest of the year, although the Leveraged Debt market has continued to be muted.
+Additionally, the business does not expect a recurrence business will benefit from the non-repeat of the significant leveraged lending markdowns that occurred across the industry sector in 2022 and a partial recovery in Leverage Debt Capital Markets.
+The Investment Grade Debt business will lookaims to build on itsthe solid performance in the first halfnine months of the year, and further develop its ESG capabilities for clients.
+Equity Origination will continue to provide a competitive offering across products and will lookexpects to further benefit from an improved market that began to improve environment which started in the second quarter of 2023.
+Advisory plans to build on the momentum of investment that has been made everthroughout the last six months year, however, the reduced levels of announced volumes seen over the last year hashave materially lowered the industry fee pool in the first halfnine months of 2023, which will impact.
+This has impacted revenues year to date and will continue to do so for the remainder of the year.